Reeling in these silver gamesters offers incredible fall excitement.

 Tarpon are usually spotted rolling in and out of the sounds, along the sandbars or in deep holes, as they follow schools of menhaden that ride the tides as they come and go.
 Of course, that makes the “pogies,” or menhaden, a preferred bait for these big silver gamesters.

-A large, sharp circle hook ranging from 8/0 to 14/0 is recommended, along with plenty of 40- to 65-pound test line to accommodate the searing runs that follow the strike.
+I recommended a large circle hook ranging from 8/0 to 14/0, along with plenty of 40- to 65-pound line.
+This amount accommodates the searing runs that follow the strike.
 What really adds to the excitement is the aerobatic display this awesome fish provides in its epic battle to shake the offending hook.

-Sometimes clearing the water a good 10 feet, tarpon offer a formidable battle that is usually reserved for the offshore marlin fisherman.
+Tarpon offer a formidable battle, usually reserved for the offshore marlin fisherman.
+Sometimes they jump out out of the water a good 10 feet.
 Truly it is a sight to behold.

 September is a prime month for these tackle-busting big fish.
 It’s time to plan a fishing trip to remember!

 Article and photos by Miles Altman, Bayrunner Fishing Charters